CIBC-Internal/Seg3D/README.md

 # Seg3D
 Seg3D is a free volume segmentation and processing tool developed by the NIH Center for Integrative Biomedical Computing at the University of Utah Scientific Computing and Imaging (SCI) Institute.

+This fork of the Seg3D repo is for experimenting with a VTK-based multiscale renderer.

 ## Installing Seg3D from source